phoenixsite/django-latch2/docs/quickstart.rst

-To set these two parameters, I recommend you using environment variables or a remote credential service, like `HashiCorp Vault <https://www.hashicorp.com/es/products/vault>`_ or any other from some cloud provider (no, they haven't paid me anything).
+To set these two parameters, I recommend you using environment variables or a remote credential service, like `HashiCorp Vault <https://www.hashicorp.com/es/products/vault>`_ or any other from some cloud provider (no, they didn't pay me anything).

 For example, to set these parameters using environment variables you need first to the session where the application will run